 Aromatherapy is not a health modality strictly for women.
-The intent of this article is to try to help combat that misconception.
-Each gender can take advantage of the emotional, physical and therapeutic benefits essential oils.
-There is a wide range of ways that men can utilize essential oils.
-Many essential oils possess an earthy, spicy and masculine aroma.
-Read the following pages of this guide for more information:
+However, there are a number of sources that portray it as such.
+The intent of this article is to try to help combat that oversight.
+Everyone can take advantage of the emotional, physical and therapeutic benefits essential oils.

 Aromatherapy Practices for Men

 Read about the aromatherapy practices that men tend to use and enjoy most.

 View a list that showcases earthy, spicy, woody and citrus essential oils that tend to be preferred by men and those seeking aromas that tend to be considered masculine.

 Borrowed from AromaWeb's Aromatherapy Blending Guide, this guide offers a quick introduction to creating masculine aromatherapy and essential oils blends.
 It includes suggestions for oil substitutions.